chandra1sekar/data-engineering/syllabus/slides.md

       - SQL -vs- NoSQL [question]

     4.4 Introduction to the Cloud
-      4.4.1 - Virtuatlization and Containers [lecture?]
+      4.4.1 - Virtuatlization and Containers
-      4.4.2 - Infrastructure Encapsulation and Isolation [lecture?]
+      4.4.2 - Infrastructure Encapsulation and Isolation
       4.4.3 - Using Containers
       - Virtual Machines and Containers [skype interview]
       - Cluster Computing